plnvoran/demo_ui_cbr/README.md

 |:------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|
 | <a href="https://www.atlassian.com/ru/software/jira"><img src="images/logo/Jira.svg" width="50" height="50"  alt="Jira"/></a> | <a href="https://github.com/allure-framework"><img src="images/logo/Allure.svg" width="50" height="50"  alt="Allure"/></a> | <a href="https://qameta.io/"><img src="images/logo/Allure_TO.svg" width="50" height="50"  alt="Allure TestOps"/></a>    |

-Автотесты в этом проекте написаны на `Java` использую `Selenide` фреймворк.\
+The autotests in this project are written in `Java` using the `Selenide` framework.\
-`Gradle` - используется как инструмент автоматизации сборки.  \
+`Gradle` - used as a build automation tool. \
-`JUnit5` - для выполнения тестов.\
+`JUnit5` - for running tests.\
-`Jenkins` - CI/CD для запуска тестов удаленно.\
+`Jenkins` - CI/CD for running tests remotely.\
-`Selenoid` - для удаленного запуска браузера в `Docker` контейнерах.\
+`Selenoid` - for launching a browser remotely in `Docker` containers.\
-`Allure Report` - для визуализации результатов тестирования.\
+`Allure Report` - for visualization of test results.\
-`Telegram Bot` - для уведомлений о результатах тестирования.\
+`Telegram Bot` - for notifications about test results.\
-`Allure TestOps` - как система управления тестированием.
+`Allure TestOps` - as a test management system.

 [Back to Contents ⬆](#Contents)

 # <a name="Implemented checks">Implemented checks</a>
-Тестовый проект состоит из веб-тестов (UI)
+Test project consists of web tests (UI)
-Краткий список интересных фактов о проекте:
+A short list of interesting facts about the project:
-- [x] Проверка наличия основных элементов главной страницы
+- [x] Check for the presence of the main elements of the main page
-- [x] Проверка языка по умолчанию на главной странице
+- [x] Check default language on main page
-- [x] Проверка доступных языков на главной странице
+- [x] Check for available languages ​​on homepage
-- [x] Проверка переключения языка на английский / русский
+- [x] Check language switching to English / Russian
-- [x] Проверка перехода по ссылкам социальных сетей
+- [x] Social link checker
 - [x] Checking the operation of the 1st level menu items
 - [x] Checking the content of the first level menu items
 - [x] Checking the content of the second level menu items